 - Mack Wilson: Wilson proved to be a playmaking inside linebacker, finishing 2017 with 40 tackles while managing to play in 12 games despite dealing with a right foot injury.
 It was his team-high 4 interceptions that impressed the most.
 Wilson also returned an interception for a touchdown in Alabama’s semifinal matchup with Clemson.
 If he can stay healthy all year, look for Wilson to be Alabama’s next great inside linebacker.

-- Anfernee Jennings: Jennings played his best football in Alabama’s semifinal win over Clemson, but a knee injury late in the contest caused him to miss the National Championship Game.
-Jennings is big enough to set the edge against the run, but also showed he is a good pass rusher when given the opportunity.
+- Anfernee Jennings: Jennings played his best football in Alabama’s semifinal win against Clemson, but a left knee injury late in the contest caused him to miss the National Championship Game.
+Jennings is big enough to set the edge against the run but also showed he is a good pass rusher when given the opportunity.

-- Terrell Lewis: Lewis remains one of the biggest question marks on Alabama’s entire defense.
-He has all the makings of an elite pass rusher, but an elbow injury in the season opener against Florida State slowed his development.
+- Terrell Lewis: Lewis remains one of the biggest question marks on Alabama’s defense.
+He has all the makings of an elite pass rusher, but a right elbow injury in the season opener against Florida State slowed his development.
 Lewis needs to become more technically sound this offseason, but if Alabama turns him loose in 2018, he could put up big sack numbers.

 - Christian Miller: Miller should be one of the veteran leaders for the defense and the team.
-He’s the type of player you want representing your program while also being an elite football player.
+He is the type of player you want representing your program while also being an elite football player.
 He has a chance to be one of the team’s top pass rushers in 2018.